georgeflug/insomnia-plugin-save-variables/README.md

 ## How to Use It

+### Define a variable
-First add a custom request header to a request.
+Start by adding a custom request header to a request using the `Save Variable` tag.
 This header tells the plugin what value from the response to save to a variable.
-The header is removed from the request before it is sent.
-Use the `Save Variable` tag to define the header using the plugin's custom format.
 Only the header name is important.
-The value is unused and you can leave it blank.
-Send the request to store the value into the variable.
+The value is unused and can be left blank.

+When the request is sent, the plugin will read and strip the header, wait for the response, and save the variable.

 ![Header Example](/images/header-example.png)

 ![Header Example](/images/header-example-2.png)

+### Use a variable
-Next use the `Variable` tag to use the saved value.
+The `Variable` tag exposes the most recent value saved to the variable.

 ![Variable Example](/images/variable-example.png)